 A state of the art Microfilm reader/printer is available to view.
 County census and Thomasville newspapers from 1861-2009; 2010 partial, with hard copies available from 2010 to present.

 The Georgia Death Index from 1919-1998 is also available as well as databases for censuses and other genealogical records.
 There are 2 dedicated computers with printer and genealogy software installed and free access to subscription on-line services and copier are also available.

 TCPLS is also a Family Search Affiliate Library, which provides access to a collection of over 700,000 microfiche genealogical records available for rent and viewable here in the library.

-TCPLS patrons may also access the genealogical database, Heritage Quest, from thier home computers through GALILEO.
-Patrons who have already set up thier online PINES account may access GALILEO through PINES by clicking on the GALILEO link at the bottom of the screen once they have signed in.
+TCPLS patrons may also access the genealogical database, Heritage Quest, from their home computers through GALILEO.
+Patrons who have already set up their online PINES account may access GALILEO through PINES by clicking on the GALILEO link at the bottom of the screen once they have signed in.
 If you have not set up your online PINES account you will need a password to access it and may acquire the current one by either visiting or calling your local Thomas County Public Library.